DropsterMind/DreamerQuests-AUTO/README.md

 python bot.py #or python3 bot.py
 ```

-## Buy Me a Coffee
+## ☕ Buy Me a Coffee
+If you find this project helpful, consider supporting me through crypto tips:

-- **EVM:** 0xe3c9ef9a39e9eb0582e5b147026cae524338521a
+- **EVM:** 0x8AD937497B71913167295202d242de4d9FeE3934

-- **TON:** UQBEFv58DC4FUrGqinBB5PAQS7TzXSm5c1Fn6nkiet8kmehB
+- **TON:** UQCTmU0xhlyy077Mdr9R0UAfw529XAVzi76QSYksGzhf6Z6U

-- **SOL:** E1xkaJYmAFEj28NPHKhjbf7GcvfdjKdvXju8d8AeSunf
+- **SOL:** 7WJHZn59gUHtF6bNVQLi5XL37Ni2zvUYA2M7kskkpzu8

-- **SUI:** 0xa03726ecbbe00b31df6a61d7a59d02a7eedc39fe269532ceab97852a04cf3347
+- **SUI:** 0xdf86f613edb2c75b325922ff81fc5c13e0aff7a7d788f68611ff82f9a667dc47

-Thank you for visiting this repository, don't forget to contribute in the form of follows and stars.
+🙏 Thanks for checking out this repository!
+Don’t forget to star ⭐ and follow if you find it useful.
-If you have questions, find an issue, or have suggestions for improvement, feel free to contact me or open an *issue* in this GitHub repository.
+If you encounter issues, have questions, or want to suggest improvements — feel free to reach out or open an issue right here.

-**vonssy**
+## — DropsterMind 🧠